Francesco Guccini: Books

-In his career as a writer, Guccini published several novels and essays, experimenting with different genres.
+During his career as a writer, Guccini published several novels and essays, experimenting with different genres.
 His first novel, Cròniche Epafàniche, was published by Feltrinelli in 1989, and was one of his most successful works.
 Although it is not explicitly an autobiography, it can be considered the first of three autobiographical books.
 It describes past events of Pàvana, the town where he spent his childhood.
-Guccini recounts stories he heard from elderly people living on the Tuscan Apennines; critics praised the "philological accuracy" of the book.
+Guccini recounted stories he heard from elderly people living on the Tuscan Apennines; critics praised the "philological accuracy" of the book.

 His next two novels, Vacca d'un cane and Cittanòva blues were also bestsellers, and covered different periods of his life.
-Vacca d'un cane depicts a teenage Guccini in Modena, as he realizes that the city's provincialism will be an obstacle to his intellectual growth, while Cittanòva Blues the last part of his trio of autobiographical books, tells of his time in Bologna, seen as a "little Paris".
+Vacca d'un cane depicts a teenage Guccini in Modena, as he realized that the city's provincialism will be an obstacle to his intellectual growth, while Cittanòva Blues the last part of his trio of autobiographical books, tells of his time in Bologna, seen as a "little Paris".

-Guccini also collaborated with Loriano Macchiavelli for a series of Noir books, and published a Dictionary of the dialect of Pàvana which showed his ability as dialectologist and translator.
+Guccini collaborated with Loriano Macchiavelli for a series of hardboiled books, and published a Dictionary of the dialect of Pàvana, which showed his ability as dialectologist and translator.
 Guccini has also worked as a comics writer.
-He is a lover of comics, and some of his songs reference them.
-He's been author and script writer of comics, such as Vita e morte del brigante Bobini detto "Gnicche", illustrated by Francesco Rubino, Lo sconosciuto, illustrated by Magnus, and Cronache dello spazio profondo, drawn by his friend Bonvi.
+He was a lover of comics, and some of his songs reference them.
+He is the author and script writer of comics, such as Vita e morte del brigante Bobini detto "Gnicche", illustrated by Francesco Rubino, Lo sconosciuto, illustrated by Magnus, and Cronache dello spazio profondo, drawn by his friend Bonvi.

 Cinema

-Guccini's first experience as actor was in the 1976 movie Fantasia, ma non troppo, per violino, directed by Gianfranco Mingozzi, in which he played Giulio Cesare Croce, a poet who narrates the history of Bologna.
-He then appeared in I giorni cantati, a 1979 movie directed by Paolo Pietrangeli, which featured two of Guccini's songs in its soundtrack, "Eskimo" and "Canzone di notte n°2"; Musica per vecchi animali, a 1989 movie directed by Umberto Angelucci and Stefano Benni; Radiofreccia, the 1998 directorial debut of singer-songwriter Luciano Ligabue; Ormai è fatta, the 1999 movie directed by Enzo Monteleone.
-In the 2000s he acted in three movies directed by Leonardo Pieraccioni, Ti amo in tutte le lingue del mondo (2005), Una moglie bellissima (2007) and Io & Marilyn (2009).
+Guccini's first experience as an actor was in the 1976 movie Fantasia, ma non troppo, per violino, directed by Gianfranco Mingozzi, in which he played Giulio Cesare Croce, a poet who narrates the history of Bologna.
+He then appeared in I giorni cantati, a 1979 movie directed by Paolo Pietrangeli, which featured two of Guccini's songs on its soundtrack, "Eskimo" and "Canzone di notte n°2"; Musica per vecchi animali, a 1989 movie directed by Umberto Angelucci and Stefano Benni; Radiofreccia, the 1998 directorial debut of singer-songwriter Luciano Ligabue; and Ormai è fatta, the 1999 movie directed by Enzo Monteleone.
+In the 2000s, he acted in three movies directed by Leonardo Pieraccioni: Ti amo in tutte le lingue del mondo (2005), Una moglie bellissima (2007), and Io & Marilyn (2009).
 Guccini wrote the soundtrack of the 1977 movie Nenè, directed by Salvatore Samperi, and his song "Acque" featured in the soundtrack of Nero, the 1992 movie directed by Giancarlo Soldi.